 The Maisons Pariente, a collection of five-star hotels is opening through many touristic hot spots in France, like in the Alps, the Riviera and later Paris.
 This new hospitality company is grounded by the Pariente family, famous for the creation by the time, of the successful french textile Naf Naf company.
 After selling those textile brands, a new challenge arose in order to build a collection of five-star establishments.

-At the origin of this ambitious project to step into the very competitive French luxury hospitality industry with the Maisons Pariente, the homonymous Pariente family (photo credits: Andreas B Kruger), composed of the Pariente brothers, Gérard and Patrick, in photo here with his eldest daughter, Leslie Kouhana, who chairs Maisons Pariente and her sister Kimberley Pariente, the Artistic Director.
+At the origin of this ambitious project to step into the very competitive French luxury hospitality industry with the Maisons Pariente, the homonymous Pariente family (photo credits: Andreas B Kruger), composed of Patrick Pariente brothers in photo here with his eldest daughter, Leslie Kouhana, who chairs Maisons Pariente and her sister Kimberley Pariente, the Artistic Director, plus Frédéric Picard, the CEO of the hotel group.

 This budget was necessary to firstly renovate three acquired hotels.
-The first to be reborn would be the Lou Pinet in Saint-Tropez, on May 14, 2019.
-A collaboration between many relooking masters, that we would focus on just here after.
+The first to be reborn would be Hotel Crillon Le Brave, followed by the Lou Pinet in Saint-Tropez, on June 2019 and later on, Le Coucou Hotel in Méribel ski resort, planned for December 2019.
+Finally, one other hotel would be settled in the Marais area in Paris, in 2020.
+All those projects include a collaboration between many relooking masters, that we would focus on just here after.

-Then would follow L’Apogée in Courchevel (Savoie, French Alps), acquired with Xavier Niel (the founder of Free Mobile) and operated by Oetker Collection and the Hotel Crillon Le Brave in Vaucluse (Provence), a member of the Relais & Châteaux network.
+We could consider that this Pariente adventure in hospitality business was initiated thanks to their association with Oetker Collection, that operates L’Apogée in Courchevel (Savoie, French Alps), acquired with Xavier Niel (the founder of Free Mobile).
+Furthermore, supporting the first steps of the group in this new world, their Hotel Crillon Le Brave in Vaucluse (Provence) is also a member of the Relais & Châteaux network.
 The last project, on the current list; would be an urban Hotel in the Marais, just behind the BHV store, in Paris, which would be operated from spring 2021.
 The construction works are expected to start next September, still in association with Xavier Niel.
 The presentation was lead during a cocktail between the walls of the future establishment covered by white sheets, last March 2019.

 Hôtel Lou Pinet, 70 Chemin du Pinet 83990 Saint-Tropez, France